AshwinDeshpande96/Speech-Generation/README.md

 We test several popular architecture for language modelling and test for word-prediction task.
 * Vanilla LSTM with 100 context words
-* Bidirectional LSTM with 20 context words
+* Bidirectional LSTM with 10 context words
-* Bidirection LSTM with Attention Layer

 ## 1. Dataset